I Kissed a Girl: Controversy

 When asked about her own sexuality, Perry told Santa Barbara magazine: "I like to kiss boys, but there is no doubt in my mind if Angelina Jolie or Gisele Bündchen came a callin', who wouldn't pucker up?"
-Perry told The New Gay she had never actually kissed a girl and is heterosexual.
-She is quoted as saying "Yeah, it's fantasy, it's a song about curiosity."
+Perry told The New Gay she had never actually kissed a girl.
+She said "Yeah, it's fantasy, it's a song about curiosity."
 At an annual fundraiser in 2008, she recalled: "I remember having a little crush when I was 15 on this girl who was a little bit older than me.
 She was my best friend at the time [but] I never kissed her or anything.
 In retrospect, she was my muse for that song."

 When asked by OK! magazine about kissing a girl, she replied: "Of course.
 I think I was 19.
 I kissed a girl and it was great", she also added: "Growing up I had a friend who, looking back, I think I had an obsessive little crush on her.
 I never kissed her but she was very beautiful and she was like a ballerina and I wanted to copy everything she did.
 But I think that was kind of the extent of it."
 In a separate interview in 2010, Perry stated to a female interviewer that she has kissed several girls.
 Perry later admitted to Vanity Fair in early May 2011 that the reason she did not discuss it honestly at first was that a couple of "sleazy" male journalists made her uncomfortable, she stated: "So I said no, I hadn't experienced it, even though I had, because I didn't like where the guys were taking the interviews."

-In February 2009, Márcio Barros, a substitute English-language teacher in Distrito Federal, Brazil, public school was fired after he used the song in a class activity among students aged 12 to 14.
+In February 2009, Márcio Barros, a substitute English language teacher in Distrito Federal, Brazil, public school was fired after he used the song in a class activity among students aged 12 to 14.
 He was accused of promoting "homosexualism" and alcoholic beverages through the lyrics.
 The Secretary of Education supported the decision of the head of the school.

 In a February 2018 online Glamour article, Perry expressed the following about her song:"We've really changed, conversationally, in the past 10 years.
 We've come a long way.
 Bisexuality wasn't as talked about back then, or any type of fluidity.
 If I had to write that song again, I probably would make an edit on it.
 Lyrically, it has a couple of stereotypes in it.
 Your mind changes so much in 10 years, and you grow so much.
 What's true for you can evolve."